ahmetygtozay/CaravanRentalApp/README.md

-# Campervan Rental App - Details Screen
+# Caravan Rental App - Details Screen

 This project demonstrates the layout and UI design for the Details screen of a Campervan Rental app.
 The screen provides information about a campervan, including an image, price, location, short description, and detailed description.
 It also includes a button to proceed with renting the campervan.